crossterm-rs/crossterm/README.md

         //like
         write!(std::io::stdout(), "{}", "some ANSI code".

     But things change when we are in alternate screen.
-If I execute the code above the ANSI escape code will be written to the main handle and not or altenate handle.
+If I execute the code above the ANSI escape code will be written to the main handle and not or alternate handle.
 This causes things to be written to the main screen and not the alternate screen, and this is not wat we want.

-To solve the problem we need to have one place to store the handle to the console screen.
+To solve the problem, we need to have one place to store the handle to the console screen.
 So that we can write to this handle during the lifetime of the program.
-This handle is stored in an subtype of the Context type.
+This handle is stored in a subtype of the Context type.

-The user has to create an `Context` type for this libary.
+The user must create an `Context` type for this library.

       //like
       let context = Context::new();